A client-driven approach to marketing

 Direct engagement, either by social media, email or face-to-face contact, creates a good rapport with your clients and allows you to remain competitive in your industry.
 The more honest and direct you are with your clients, the more trust you will build in your brand.
 It is much easier to exude a client-driven business focus if you have already established a reputation of honesty and integrity.

 Clients appreciate direct and honest engagement.
 Keeping your clients informed, and communicating clearly and honestly, creates positive word-of-mouth and referrals.

 Small businesses often grow from referrals – word-of-mouth is one of the most successful ways a business can quickly reach potential clients.

 If a client has a good experience with your business, not only will they come back to you in the future, they are also likely to tell their friends.
 Clients who value your service and the way you provide your service will support you by passing on their praise – and these referrals have a strong correlation to action.
 Think about the last great restaurant you ate at.
 You probably told a number of people about the excellent food, service and atmosphere and recommended they try it for themselves – and it's very likely that some of them followed your advice.

 If you treat your clients with honesty and respect, while staying attentive to their needs, you'll create valuable repeat business for life.

 Top tips to grow your business

-- Refer yourself - if you expect to receive referrals then you must reciprocate.
-Research and choose your referral partners wisely
+- Refer yourself - if you expect to receive referrals then you should reciprocate.
+Research and choose your referral partners wisely.

 - Communicate with your clients – proactively engage with your clients by providing updates on service levels or special offers that will keep you front of mind, such as social media or a weekly email.